WiIIson/EMGFlow-Python-Package/docs/06 ExtractFeatures API.md

 - String filepath to a directory containing `Signal` files.
 The files contained within should have a smoothing filter applied.

 `out_path`: str
-- String filepath to a directory for output `Signal` files.
+- String filepath to a directory for output feature file.

 `sampling_rate`: int/float
 - Numerical value of the sampling rate of the `Signal`.
 This is the number of entries recorded per second, or the inverse of the difference in time between entries.